Rishi-Bidani/local-cloud/README.md

 <a id="dependencies"></a>

-## Libraries used - Links to some main ones npm/official website :computer
+## Libraries used - Links to some main ones npm/official website :computer:

 - <a href = "https://www.npmjs.com/package/express">expressjs</a> with axios, cors, multer, fs
 - <a href="https://www.npmjs.com/package/dropzone">dropzone.js</a>